 Ford Transit Custom SWB Limited

 The Transit Custom is not just a smaller version of the Transit, it's a totally different shape that maximises on a slightly smaller profile in meaningful ways.
 Our customer Chris Herbert said: "It's the best van I've had in my twenty years of running commercial vehicles.
 I cannot fault the Transit Custom."
-Take Chris's recommendation and check out our deals here.

 And other customers are full of praise for the way the Custom feels to drive, with many comparing it to a high-spec car.
 Miles per gallon measurements hover nicely in the 40s – even with the most powerful engines available, and all are front-wheel drive.